ofekatr/Clean-Architecture/README.md

 ## In Progress

-A Clean Architecture practice - Includes an implementation for safe usage of JWT authentication.
+A Clean Architecture practice.
+Includes an implementation for safe usage of JWT authentication - Using access and refresh tokens mechanism.

 Steps to run this project: